Visyond/website-hugo/site/content/use-cases/_index.md

         useCaseImage: /img/icons/use-cases/use_case_4.svg
         isVisible: true
         useCaseDescription: >-
-          Present your analytical insights, boosted by automation, and allow stakeholders to safely interact with the central model in a way you didn’t know was possible.
+          Present your insights, and empower stakeholders to interact with the central model in a way you didn’t know was possible.
         useCaseURL: /solutions/insightful-visualizations-for-clients/